Operation Ghazi

+Operation Ghazi was a joint military offensive by the Pakistani Taliban and allied militant groups including Jamaat-ul-Ahrar and Lashkar-e-Jhangvi.

+The offensive began with a suicide bombing at the Mall in Lahore in which 12 civilians and six police officers were killed.

+Announcement

-In the video, Jamaat-ul-Ahrar stated that its future targets would be legislative bodies Pakistan Army, intelligence agencies and supporting institutions; interest-based economic institutions; INGOs/NGOs and civil society organisations involved in the advocacy of human rights, women's rights and community awareness campaigns; liberal writers, political leaders and workers; media persons; and coeducational private schools, colleges and universities.
+Jamaat-ul-Ahrar In the video, stated that its future targets would be legislative bodies Pakistan Army, intelligence agencies and supporting institutions; interest-based economic institutions; INGOs/NGOs and civil society organizations involved in the advocacy of human rights, women's rights and community awareness campaigns; liberal writers, political leaders and workers; media persons; and coeducational private schools, colleges and universities.

-The Centrum Media released a video statement from Abdul Rashid Ghazi's son, Haroon Rasheed Ghazi, addressing Jamaat-ul-Ahrar.
-"We should come up with a political solution.
-This bloodshed is not in the interest of anyone.
-Our stance is very clear; we do not endorse any violent activities," he said.

 Operation Radd ul Fasaad

 On 22 February 2017, in response to the Operation Ghazi, Pakistan Army launched Operation Radd-ul-Fasaad (lit.
 "Elimination of Discord") across the country.

 The operation aimed at indiscriminately eliminating residual threat of terrorism and consolidating gains of operations made so far.
 It further aimed at ensuring security of the borders.
-The countrywide de-weaponisation and explosive control were laid as the additional objectives of the operation.
+The countrywide de-westernization and explosive control were laid as the additional objectives of the operation.